-The school principal has the right and authority to discipline students including suspension and referral to the School Superintendent for further action.
+The school principal has the right and authority to discipline students including suspension and further action.
 Further, students may be disciplined, including suspension or expulsion, for behavior that has taken place off school property and/or beyond the school day/school year.

-If the behavior is determined by the Principal to impact the educational/spiritual environment of the school, the safety and/or welfare of other students and/or staff, and/or the maintenance of school order and discipline, the Principal may suspend the student for up to ten school days.
-If the nature and severity of the off-school property behavior warrants it, the Principal may refer the student to the School Superintendent with the recommendation for further disciplinary action.
-If the Superintendent concurs with the findings of the Principal, a long-term suspension/expulsion may be imposed.
+If the behavior of a student is determined by the Principal to impact:

+- 1. the educational/spiritual environment of the school, - 2. the safety and/or welfare of other students and/or staff, - 3. the maintenance of school order and discipline, the Principal may suspend the student for up to ten school days.
+If the nature and severity of the off-school property behavior warrants it, the Principal may refer the student to the Board of Elders with the recommendation for further disciplinary action.
+If the Board of Elders concurs with the findings of the Principal, a long-term suspension/expulsion may be imposed.